dcaglar/ecommerce-platform-kotlin/docs/architecture-internal-reader.md

 - **Kafka Transaction Boundary**: Each consumer invocation is wrapped in `KafkaTxExecutor`
   - Commit: Offset + all published events (atomic)
   - Abort: Offset not committed, all published events not visible
-- **Journal Entry Persistence**: Entries processed sequentially within `postLedgerEntriesAtomic()` with `@Transactional`
+- **Journal Entry Persistence**: Each entry processed individually via `appendLedgerEntry()` with `@Transactional`
   - Transaction wrapping controlled by Spring `@Transactional` on adapter
-  - **Duplicate Detection Behavior**: When duplicate is detected, processing stops for entire batch
+  - **Duplicate Detection Behavior**: When duplicate is detected, entry skipped and processing continues
-  - Rationale: Batch integrity maintained - either all entries succeed or processing stops on duplicate
-- **Batch Failure Behavior**: If duplicate detected at entry N, entries 0 to N-1 were already persisted
-  - Cannot be rolled back (already committed)
+  - Rationale: Each entry processed independently - duplicate detection per entry, remaining entries still processed
+- **Individual Entry Processing**: Each entry is processed in its own transaction context
+  - Duplicate entries skipped gracefully, non-duplicate entries continue processing
-  - On retry: Duplicate entries detected, processing stops at first duplicate
+  - On retry: All entries checked again, duplicates skipped, new entries processed
-  - Remaining entries from original batch are not processed
-- **Event Consistency**: `LedgerEntriesRecorded` only published after batch processing completes (success or duplicate detection)
+- **Event Consistency**: `LedgerEntriesRecorded` only published after all entries processed (success or skipped duplicates)

 #### Traceability & Observability